Wetlands & Water Reclamation

 In 2008, the El Dorado Wetlands & Water Reclamation Facility won both the State and National awards from the American Public Works Association (APWA) for Environmental Project of the Year.
 The Kansas Water Environment Association (KWEA) is the State's professional organization for the Wastewater Industry.
 Each year KWEA recognizes the top facility in the State with the "Plant Award".
 This award is really about recognition of plant operators who have done an outstanding job of plant operation and maintenance.
 The award is all about the quality of the operation.
 Award winners are selected based on plant performance, completeness of plant records, maintenance and maintenance records, schedules and programs, and the general appearance of plant and grounds.
 A nomination followed by an audit of wastewater professionals are used to select the winners.
 During the inspection, all aspects of the operation are evaluated and scored.
 One facility in each of three size classes is chosen for that years’ KWEA Plant of the Year Award.
 El Dorado's Wetlands and Water Reclamation Facility has been privileged to win the top plant in State award in 2009, 2010, 2012, 2013, 2015, and 2016.
 Plants are not allowed to win this top award more than two years in a row, so El Dorado's Plant had to sit out in 2011, 2014 and again in 2017.
 Our plant operators are "Rock Stars" in the world of wastewater treatment and caring for the environment.

 If you haven’t been out to tour the facility I would encourage you to do so.
-Contact Jason Patty at 316-322-4981 to schedule a tour.
+Contact Jason Patty by email or at 316-322-4981 to schedule a tour.